gauravn17/cse-15l-lab-reports/lab5.md

 **Description of solution to fix the bug**

-To fix this bug, you must change the line containing the first `if` statement: `if(arr[j] > arr[index])` to `if(arr[j] < arr[index])` (replace the greater than operator with a less than operator).
+To fix this bug, you must change the line containing the first `if` statement: in `line 14`, `if(arr[j] > arr[index])` to `if(arr[j] < arr[index])` (replace the greater than operator with a less than operator).
 This bug was causing the greater of the two elements compared at each iteration to be assigned to `arr` , instead of the lesser of the two elements.
 Thus, the bug was causing the array to be sorted in descending order instead of ascending order.
 By switching the sign from `>` to `<`, the bug is fixed, and the code will now sort the lists in ascending order.

 Updated code: